qiskit-community/qiskit-dynamics/docs/userguide/perturbative_solvers.rst

     import jax
     jax.config.update("jax_enable_x64", True)

-    # tell JAX we are using CPU
+    # tell JAX we are using CPU if using a system without a GPU
     jax.config.update('jax_platform_name', 'cpu')

     # set default backend